smucsclub/hacksmu/index.md

 faq: [
   [
     "What is a hackathon?",
-    "Our hackathon is a 24-hour, overnight three-in-one educational event that combines a tech conference, a career fair, and a start-up competition.
+    "Our hackathon is a 24-hour educational event that combines a tech conference, a career fair, and a start-up competition.
 Come learn new skills, meet corporate recruiters, create amazing projects, and have fun at HackSMU!

 "
   ],